In response to Boeing jet plan, Airbus CEO says already in middle of market

-FARNBOROUGH, England (Reuters) - Airbus (AIR.PA) is not planning to respond with a new aircraft should U.S. rival Boeing (BA.N) go ahead with a proposed middle of the market jet, the European aerospace group’s chief executive said on Wednesday.
+FARNBOROUGH, England, July 18 (Reuters) - Airbus is not planning to respond with a new aircraft should U.S. rival Boeing go ahead with a proposed middle of the market jet, the European aerospace group’s chief executive said on Wednesday.

 “We have no problem with the middle of the market because we are there,” Tom Enders told journalists at the Farnborough Airshow, saying Airbus could further improve its existing aircraft, such as the A321neo.